subsite/snapshotbackup/README.md

 **Sample pull backup setup:**
 - Create a dedicated backup user or set a password for user 'backup' if it already exists.
 You can use a long randomly generated password and forget it after uploading the key.
-- Make sure the backup user can log in using ssh key authentication (do ssh-keygen, ssh-copy-id backup@client, etc)
+- Make sure the backup user can log in using ssh key authentication (do ssh-keygen, ssh-copy-id backup@client, etc).
-- You might need to ssh-keygen for root@server and ssh-copy-id to backup@client as well
+- You might need to ssh-keygen for root@server and ssh-copy-id to backup@client as well.
-- Set up the backup command to run in cron (as root)
+- Set up the backup command to run in cron (as root).

 **Examples**